TOP > ABOUT > Entry Information

 • Cancellation due to earthquake magnitude intensity 5 lower or more in Tokyo.

-• Those who would like to cancel the race due to runner's own pregnancy or childbirth will only be transferred to the future race if they agree to the conditions and precautions for transferring their rights.
+• Those who wish to withdraw from the race due to the runner’s own pregnancy or childbirth may transfer their entry to a future event only if they agree to the applicable conditions and notes regarding the transfer of entry rights.

-* To be transferred due to illness or injury is not acceptable.
+Please note that transfers due to illness or injury are not permitted.

 • Excess payment, double payment, violation of the rules, and withdrawal of the entry at the participants' discretion do not qualify for a refund.
 There is no entry deferral or special treatment for a future event.(Except for pregnancy or childbirth)